SHARPENTIERS/MZ-SD2CMT/README.md

 The following picture is showing how to connect Arduino to 8255:
 ![mz-700 - 8255 <-> Arduino](https://user-images.githubusercontent.com/56785/42876668-a6c55d26-8a87-11e8-8afd-9b2e94d2cd26.png)
-Note: you must disregard the blue connection (CMT SCK) as it is a work in progress and may not be functional or unsafe.
+Note: you must disregard the blue connection (CMT SCK) as it is now handled through the green connection (CMT SENSE).

 Drop some MZF/M12/MZT files onto a FAT32 formatted SD card, plug it into the sd2mzcmt, and power on.
 For now, only the fast tape data mode is supported.
 Ultra-fast mode is a work in progress.